-Articulation agreements have been made with several four-year universities.
-Students should contact the Counseling Office in Moler Hall for specific course requirements before making a degree plan.
+Articulation Agreements have been made with several fouryear universities.
+Students should contact the Counseling Center in Moler Hall for specific course requirements before making a degree plan.

-High Schools:
+High School:

-Articulation agreements have been developed with service area high schools for technical courses.
-Students who have graduated from high school within the past three years should check with their high school counselor or Lee College counselor regarding the possibility of receiving Lee College credit for articulated high school classes.
+Articulation Agreements have been developed with service area high schools for technical courses.
+Students who have graduated from high school within the past three years should check with their high school counselor or Lee College counselor regarding the possibility of receiving Lee College credit for articulating high school classes.
 Students must enroll at Lee College to receive college credit for coursework taken in high school.
 Students must complete an equal number of credits in residence at Lee College before the articulated hours can be posted to a student transcript.
 Please refer to the fee schedule for the current articulation fee.